 Each year the College recognizes one (or more) faculty members who have made a substantial and lasting contribution to the academic and intellectual lives of our students.
 Nominees are solicited from students and other faculty and chosen by a selection committee based on the criteria of who best represents the mission and values of the Honors College through their teaching, outreach, collaboration, and engagement.

-Students who wish to nominate an honors faculty member for the Outstanding Honors College Faculty Award can click below to complete a nomination form.
+Students can nominate an honors faculty member for the Outstanding Honors College Faculty Award by completing a nomination form (opens in late February).

 Dr. Paul Wallace